Sup3Legacy/arlustre/README.md

+(WIP)

 # Arlustre

-(WIP)

-Arduino interface for the Heptagon synchronous language written in Zig.
+Arduino interface for the [Heptagon](https://gitlab.inria.fr/synchrone/heptagon) synchronous language written in [Zig](https://ziglang.org/).
 It should provide a kinda-low-level interface to any heptagon program, through the custom Heptagon Zig backend.
 The whole low-level Arduino core-library is implemented using Zig.

 Non-exhaustive list of functionning features:

 - Very simple Zig backend, not extensively tested (all operations on arrays are not supported for now)
 - Zig Arduino Libcore with custom bootstraping stack, interrupts, Serial, GPIO
-- Interface to Heptagon for both GPIO allocation and write operations
+- Interface to Heptagon for both GPIO allocation/read/write operatiosn as well as printing (more to come)

 # Achievements